-Ananya Dance Theatre is the leading creator of contemporary Indian dance in the global arts and social justice movement.
+Ananya Dance Theatre is the leading creator of Contemporary Indian American Dance in the global arts and social justice movement.
 Invoking the work and dreams of women of color, we radically reframe the ground on which we dance, inspiring our audiences through visual and emotional engagement.

-Neel is supported by a Challenge America grant from the National Endowment for the Arts.
+Shyamali is supported by an Art Works grant from the National Endowment for the Arts.